 Unplug all the accessories attached to your Mac including printer cable, USB hub, external USB hard drive, HDMI cable, and Mini display cable, even your Magsafe or USB-C charger.
 In other words, you just let your Mac stand alone.
 It could be one of your peripherals causing your MacBook Pro or MacBook Air not turning on.

-Occasionally, this simple step would fix the problem.
+Occasionally, this simple step would fix the “Mac doesn’t turn on" problem.

 The SMC is responsible for receiving your action (press power button) then starts and manages the entire power-on process.
 You may consider the SMC as a tiny computer running a tiny operating system and the software sometimes could go wrong.
 If this happens to your MacBook, you need to reset the SMC.